 Using relevant codes from the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM), and National Drug Codes (NDCs), CHBRP used data from Milliman's 2021 CHSD to develop baseline estimates of utilization of insulin.
 CHBRP calculated utilization rates for enrollees whose claims for insulin exceed the cost-sharing cap at baseline and for those who did not exceed the cap.
 See estimates in Table 1.
-Utilization (measured as number of 30-day supply insulin prescriptions per month per user) is 0.84 for enrollees whose claims did not exceed the cost-sharing cap.
-Postmandate, the group whose claims exceeded the cost-sharing cap.
-Postmandate, the group whose claims exceeded the cost-sharing due to the bill.
+Utilization (measured as number of 30-day supply insulin prescriptions per month per user) is 0.84 for enrollees whose claims did not exceed the cost-sharing cap at baseline and 0.89 for enrollees whose claims did exceed the cost-sharing cap.
+Postmandate, the group whose claims exceeded the cost-sharing cap at baseline would experience an increase in utilization because this group would experience a decrease in cost sharing due to the bill.
 Utilization among enrollees who exceeded the cap at baseline is higher than those under the cap, which reflects the greater need for insulin in this group of enrollees.